ZzZZCHS/WS-3DVG/README.md

 > python script/multiview_compute/project_multiview_features.py --maxpool --gpu 1
 > ```

 6. Download pretrained GroupFree checkpoints from their [repo](https://github.com/zeliu98/Group-Free-3D).
 Put them under `pretrained/groupfree/`.
+We used the (L6, O256) version pretrained on ScanNet v2.

 Note: We use GroupFree as the 3D encoder in our default code.
 We also provide code for loading VoteNet.
 If you want to use VoteNet, download the pretrained checkpoints from their [repo](https://github.com/facebookresearch/votenet).